SunsetFi/simply-openapi/packages/controllers/docs/dev/creating-express-routes.md

 app.listen(8080);
 ```

-If you have been following the tutorials, this is the minimum required to produce a fully functional router.
+If you have been following the docs in order, this is the minimum required to produce a fully functional router.
 This router is now ready to be used directly with express.
 That's all there is too it, enjoy!

 ## Error handling and Validation